What To Expect At The Time Of Your First Visit:

 The first consultation session is typically 60 minutes, and subsequent treatment sessions may be scheduled for 60, 45, 30, or 20 minutes, depending upon need.
 Dr. Taylor may suggest a second consultation session before treatment options are discussed or offered to you.
 With your permission, he may request to speak with your current, or previous treating doctor and therapist.

 A consultation is an information gathering session, designed to determine what direction treatment should take.
 If desired, Dr. Taylor can refer you to another therapist with different expertise, time availability, or fee schedule .
 If you choose to see another therapist, with your permission, Dr. Taylor will be happy to confer with them.

 If you would like a family member, or significant other to join you during a consultation, or subsequent treatment session, feel free to say so.
-All consultations are conducted in person.
-If, however, during the course of treatment, you are unable to come to the office because of, poor weather conditions, personal illness, illness of someone you are caring for, or if you are out of town, a telephone or videoconference, may be offered as an option.
+Under usual circumstances, consultations are conducted in person.
+If, however, in the process of requesting a consultation, or during the course of treatment, you are unable to come to the office because of, poor weather conditions, personal illness, illness of someone you are caring for, if you are out of town, or are restricted by current SARS-Cov-2 virus precautions, a telephone or videoconference, can be offered as an option.

 FAQs about fees and payments:

 “Does Dr. Taylor accept insurance?”